-Welcome to our RS Department
+Welcome to our Religious Studies department.

 Who We Are

 Miss R Wood (Curriculum Leader)

 Miss R Cairns

 Miss G Ring

 The Christian Church